piegope/doc/docs/en/rdm/mac/installation/client/index.md

 By default, a local data source has already been created using the SQLite format.
 You may add as many data sources as needed.
 Please see [Data Source Overview](rdm/mac/data-sources/) for more information.
 {% snippet icon.badgeInfo %}
-To use a SQL Server / Azure SQL data source, please read the [Configure SQL Server](/rdm/mac/installation/configure-sql-server/) topic.
+To use a SQL Server / Azure SQL data source, please read [Configure SQL Server](/rdm/mac/installation/configure-sql-server/).
 {% endsnippet %}